 Individuals may consume three goods: regular consumption goods, c, leisure, l, and opioids, o.
 The prescription price of opioids is p, while the black market price is q.
 There are potentially 5 stages of addiction, s, with s = n, p, b, a, d.
 A person moves from addiction stage i to addiction stage j with transition probability σ{ij} .
 These transition probabilities depend upon both chance and opioid usage.
 A person starts out as a pain-free nonuser, n.
 With exogenous probability σ{np} the individual experiences pain next period, p, which requires opioids to medicate.
-Abuse, p0, occurs with endogenous transition probability p0, and individual who follows a prescription for pain returns to normality with exogenous probability p1, and individual who follows a prescription for pain returns to normality with exogenous probability p2, and individual who follows a prescription for pain returns to normality with exogenous probability p3, and a pain-free nonuser enters the abuse state with the endogenous probability p3, and an addict reverts through rehabilitation to a nonuser, p4, with exogenous odds p3, and addict reverts through rehabilitation to a nonuser, p4, with exogenous odds p3, and addict dies with endogenous probability p3, and p4.
-Upon death addicts are replaced by their young doppelgangers.
+Abuse, p0, occurs with endogenous transition probability p1, an individual who follows a prescription for pain returns to normality with exogenous probability p2, and the endogenous probability p3, and a pain-free nonuser who doesn't experience pain, they may still decide to use opioids.
+A pain-free nonuser enters the abuse state with the endogenous probability p3, and returns to pain-free normality with exogenous probability, p3, and addict reverts through rehabilitation to a nonuser, p4, with exogenous odds p3, and addict dies with endogenous probability p3, and upon death addicts are replaced by their young doppelgangers.
 A schematic of the stages is shown in Figure 7.